 Art, Music, Drama and Dance/Movement: aid in self-discovery, developing an appreciation for the arts, celebrating diversity and establishing a sense of community

-Foreign Languages: children are introduced to basic vocabulary and conversation through songs, books and games that frequently correspond to geography studies; currently, children receive a weekly Mandarin Chinese lesson
+Foreign Languages: children are introduced to basic vocabulary and conversation through songs, books and games that frequently correspond to geography studies; currently, children receive a weekly ASL lesson

 Field Trips: field trips are an extension of cultural studies; our young friends enjoy regular visits to the adjacent park, library and community garden, as well as other businesses within our historic district